ActiDoo/clusterrebootd/docs/STATE.md

   touching orchestration logic.

 ## Next Up
-- Harden the loop with graceful error handling (transient retry strategy, signal-aware shutdown) and document operational guidance for running it as a daemon.
 - Wire the reporter into concrete sinks (JSON logs, Prometheus collectors) and expose the metrics endpoint described in the PRD.